sheldrake/PM/handbook/sections/getting-started.md

 After going through all items, please make a copy of the checklist, check all items, and send the list by email to the person who facilitated the process.

 If you have any feedback about this onboarding process, especially any suggestion to improve the process for future colleagues, please share your suggestions with us.
-We will appreciate it! :pray:
+We will highly appreciate it! :pray: